April 20, 2026

 People are also talking to their AI apps and searching in a more conversational way.
 Google has said users are asking more complex, longer, and multimodal questions in Search, and these AI apps let people have back-and-forth voice conversations with Search while even using their camera for context.
 That is a strong signal that search behavior is moving further away from short, robotic keyword strings and closer to natural language questions.

 For SEO, that pushes businesses toward content that matches how real people speak.
 Pages that answer specific questions cleanly, explain things in plain language, and cover related follow-up topics are in a better position than pages written around awkward exact-match phrasing.
-This is one reason FAQ content, service explanations, and topic clusters still matter.
-They help a website sound more like the customer and less like a keyword list.
+We've also seen some solid success with branded Reddit and Quora accounts fueling AI citations by having real conversations with users on popular forums.

 Voice Search and Conversational Queries img